 Serve Homemade Italian Meatballs for an easy dinner and leftovers on a bun for lunch.
-Authentic Italian meatballs make a great freezer meal and the meatball recipe is perfect paired with our easy homemade spaghetti sauce.
+Italian meatballs make a great freezer meal and the meatball recipe is perfect paired with our easy homemade spaghetti sauce.

 Homemade Italian Meatballs Recipe

 You know we share only the best of our family recipes and this one definitely ranks as one of the top.
 This is an old family recipe from my mom’s side of the family.
 Although we are not of Italian heritage in any way, a distant relative married an Italian woman, who then let the family in on her authentic Italian meatball recipe.

-Although I’m sure authentic Italian meatballs are made many different ways, we are so in love with this version.
+Although I’m sure Italian meatballs are made many different ways, we are so in love with this version from my Italian relative.

 Of course I’d have to say what I love the most is the taste and texture of the meatballs.
 Tender and savory, just the way a meatball should be.
 But a close second is how versatile this recipe is.
 Let me take you through an example of how you can make this into an easy freezer meal, slow cooker dinner, and yes, even a school lunch for the kids!